A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Introduction

 which can be rewritten as

 by employing the definition of equilibrium variables $q$ and $E$ in \eref{1.3}.
 Since we have more flexibility to work on the primitive form, unlike most of the existing works mentioned above, this new class of WB schemes does not require a nontrivial root-finding mechanism.
 More precisely, we design a WB finite-volume method for system \eref{1.1} to evolve the cell averages of conservative variables $(h, q)^\top$ and simultaneously propose a WB residual distribution (RD) method for system \eref{1.7a} to evolve the point values of primitive variables $(h,u)^\top$.
-Given the average and point values of conservative variables (the point values of conservative variables can be obtained from the point values from the primitive variables), we can apply a third-order parabolic interpolant on the conservative variables and then compute the point values of conservative variables at the cell center.
-Having these point values of conservative variables allows us to compute the point values of equilibrium variables at the cell center and cell interfaces.
+Given the average and point values of conservative variables (the point values of conservative variables can be obtained from the point values of the primitive variables), we can apply a third-order parabolic interpolant on the conservative variables and then compute the point values of conservative variables at the cell center.
+Having these point values of conservative variables allows us to compute the point values of equilibrium variables at the cell center and interfaces.
 Next, we do the spatial discretizations on the equilibrium variables, which helps to ensure the WB property.
-It follows from \eref{1.3} that the approximations of spatial derivatives appear in \eref{1.7a} will vanish when the solution is at the steady sate.
-Unlike many existing methods, at this stage, we do not relay on any special root-finding mechanism.
+It follows from \eref{1.3} that the approximations of spatial derivatives appearing in \eref{1.7a} will vanish when the solution is at the steady sate.
+Unlike many existing methods, at this stage, we do not rely on any special root-finding mechanism.
 Instead, we compute the fluctuation of the system \eref{1.7a} directly based on the equilibrium variables, and split the residual onto the nodes through an upwind consideration.
-For numerically solving \eref{1.1}, we simply compute the flux using the point values of primitive variables at the cell interfaces and a WB approximation of source term is given using the values of equilibrium variables.
+For numerically solving \eref{1.1}, we simply compute the flux using the point values of primitive variables at the cell interfaces and a WB approximation of source term is given using the high-order extrapolation technique and a moving-water preserving correction term.
 In addition to the WB property, the developed schemes are positivity-preserving.
 This attributes to the fact that we have applied a MOOD paradigm from \cite{CDL,Vilar} equipped with a first-order scheme that has a Local Lax-Friedrichs' flavour to the solvers of \eref{1.1} and \eref{1.7a}.